+- All commercial development outside areas zoned B3 and B4 shall be setback from property boundaries in accordance with this section.

+- b) Development shall be setback a minimum of :

+- i) 30 metres to:

+- $\,$ the main southern railway corridor,

+- ii) 30 metres to:

 - the South Western Freeway corridor,

 - Ben Lomond Road between Pembroke Road and the Main Southern Railway Corridor,

 - Campbelltown Road,

 - Henderson Road,

 - Pembroke Road,

 - Rose Payten Drive; and

 - Williamson Road.

 - iii) 15 metres to:

-- Airds Road.
+- Airds Road,

 - Badgally Road,

 - Ben Lomond Road between Campbelltown Road and the Main Southern Railway Corridor,

 - Blaxland Road between

 Campbelltown Road and Rose

 Street,

 - the south eastern side of Blaxland Road between Rose Street and Lot 5 DP 538258,

 - Blaxland Road between Lot 5 DP 538258 and Narellan Road,

 - Devon Road,

 - Grange Road,

-- Plough Inn Road between Campbelltown Road, and Hollylea Road,
+- Plough Inn Road between

+Campbelltown Road, and Hollylea Road,

 - Sussex Street and

 - Swaffham Road.

 - iv) 10 metres from any other primary street frontage.

-- exclusive of any required road widening.
+exclusive of any required road widening.

-- Despite Clause 6.4.2.1. b) i) Council may consider a reduction of the rear setback from the southern railway corridor from 30 metres to 5 metres

-providing that:

-- a vegetated screen/landscape area of a minimum width of 5 metres is constructed along the full width of the property between the railway corridor and the buildings; - ii) the vegetated area is free of any easements or site constraints (refer to Figure 6.4.1.3); - iii) the vegetated area is densely landscaped with trees and plants selected from the Campbelltown Native Gardening Guide, available from Council's website at www.campbelltown.nsw.gov. au; - iv) Council is satisfied that the proposed vegetation is sufficient to screen the buildings from the southern railway corridor.
+- c) Despite Clause 6.4.2.1. b) i) Council may consider a reduction of the rear setback from the southern railway corridor from 30 metres to 5 metres providing that: - i) a vegetated screen/landscape area of a minimum width of 5 metres is constructed along the full width of the property between the railway corridor and the buildings; - ii) the vegetated area is free of any easements or site constraints (refer to Figure 6.4.1.3); - iii) the vegetated area is densely landscaped with trees and plants selected from the Campbelltown Native Gardening Guide, available from Council's website at www.campbelltown.nsw.gov. au; - iv) Council is satisfied that the proposed vegetation is sufficient to screen the buildings from the southern railway corridor.